j-givisiez/pg-parallel/examples/README.md

 **What it teaches:**

 - External library imports in workers
-- UUID generation in workers
+- ID generation in workers
 - Parallel worker execution
 - Complex data structures